What is an addiction?

 Addiction monthly free family day

-Our addictions family day takes place once a month and is led by addictions and family specialist therapist.
+Our addictions family day takes place once a month and is led by addictions and family specialist therapists.
 It consists of two groups.

 One group is for family and partners only.
 It will offer them education in not only how to deal with the addicted person, but also how to safeguard themselves in this difficult situation.
 This can allow you to help your loved one in a healthy way while still being able to lead your own life.